Action of 8 May 1941

 The action of 8 May 1941 was a single ship action fought during the Second World War by the British heavy cruiser HMS Cornwall and the Kriegsmarine (German Navy) auxiliary cruiser Pinguin/Schiff 33 (Raider F to the Admiralty).
 The engagement took place in the Indian Ocean off the Seychelles archipelago, north of Madagascar.
 Pinguin caused slight damage to Cornwall, before its fire on Pinguin caused an explosion and sank it.

-A British sailor was killed and about c.
+A British sailor was killed on Cornwall and about c.
 200 of the 222 British and Indian Merchant Navy prisoners on Pinguin, captured from over thirty merchant vessels, were also killed.
 Of the crew of 401 men, 323 were killed and 60 were rescued along with 22 of the Merchant Navy prisoners.
 Cornwall returned to Durban for repairs until 10 June.